dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 Emphasize that you are able to select program indicators from the program dimensions tab; however some program indicators may not work as intended or not give you any meaningful output depending on how they have been configured.
 For example, for a single TEI, any count based indicators within a single, non-repeatable program stage may not be so helpful as the maximum value they can return is 1 for a single TEI.

-Sort the table by the "COVID-19 contacts" column.
+Sort the table by the "Contacts" column.
 This is showing the number of contacts each person has had as defined through adding relationships via tracker capture.

 (note : a likely follow up question may be if we can list the individuals they have relationships with; this is not possible and requires a custom app or report)

-#### Add the program indicator "COVID-19 days between symptoms onset and consultation" to your report and update your line list
+#### Add the program indicator "CBS - Days between onset and consultation" to your report and update your line list

-From the program dimesions tab, add the PI "COVID-19 days between symptoms onset and consultation"
+From the program dimesions tab, add the PI "CBS - Days between onset and consultation"

 ![days_between](resources/images/program_indicators/table3_add_days_btwn.png)